 Contextualizing India’s Vote

 Why does India’s recent UN vote represent neither a rejection of US policy nor of its current approach to Israel and the Palestinians?
-And why is Israel so keen to push for closer contacts with India now?
+And why is Israel so keen to push for closer s with India now?
 To understand this, it is necessary to put Indian policy in context.
 First, India was one of the few countries to oppose the UN’s partition plan in November 1947, echoing its own experience during independence a few months earlier.
 In the decades that followed, the Indian political leadership actively supported the Palestinian cause and withheld full diplomatic relations with Israel in the hope that this position might earn Arab states’ support for its claims to Kashmir.
 One example of this robust Indian stance against Israel and in support of the Arab position was its vote in favor of UN General Assembly Resolution 3379, adopted in November 1975, which “determine[d] that Zionism is a form of racism and racial discrimination.”

 Beginning in the 1980s, however, Indian policy towards the conflict began to change.
 So, too, did India’s relationship with the United States.
 As India’s Soviet patron entered a period of decline, Indian Prime Ministers Indira Gandhi and Rajiv Gandhi sought closer ties with the United States.
 It was during one of Rajiv Gandhi’s trips to the United States that he met with Israeli officials and reopened consular offices.
 Following the 1991 Gulf War, Israelis and Arabs met at the Madrid Peace Conference (October 30-November 4) under joint US-Soviet sponsorship.
 The conference prompted Indian policymakers to observe that if Arabs were prepared to speak to Israel, then why should India not do the same?
 This set the stage for India to formally establish diplomatic relations with Israel in January 1992, becoming the last major non-Arab, non-Muslim country to do so.